-In Daniel 2, King Nebuchadnezzar had a dream he could not remember, which God revealed to Daniel along with its interpretation.
+In Daniel 2, King Nebuchadnezzar had a dream he could not remember, which Elohim revealed to Daniel along with its interpretation.
 In Daniel 7, Daniel had a dream that contained a vision that he remembered.
 At the end of the vision, we are told his “thoughts troubled and alarmed me and my cheerfulness of countenance was changed in me, but I kept the matter in my heart and mind” (Daniel 7:28 Amplified Version).
 In this chapter, Daniel relates his troubling dream and its interpretation.
-He begins by telling us that he saw “four great beasts come up from the sea, diverse one from another” (Daniel 7:3).
-The “sea” represents multitude of peoples as seen in Isaiah 60:2-5, Revelation 17:5.
+He begins by telling us that he saw “four great beasts come up from the sea, diverse one from [one] another” (Daniel 7:3).
+“Sea” represents a multitude of people as seen in Isaiah 60:2-5 and Revelation 17:5.

 In Revelation 13:1-2, a different beast will “rise up out of the sea.”
 This beast has some of the features of the beasts described in Daniel 7.
-There the ten horns, the lion, the bear, and the leopard are mentioned as they are in Daniel 7.
+The ten horns, the lion, the bear, and the leopard are mentioned as they are in Daniel 7.

 Daniel related what he was shown during his dream in Daniel 7:2-14 and in conclusion Daniel says, “I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me” (Daniel 7:15).

-The visions or dreams described throughout the Bible use very similar language to describe the recipients’ experiences.
+Very similar language is used describing the recipients’ experiences are seen throughout the Bible.
 There is no ecstatic joy or rapture.
-These visions from God seem to have a very sobering effect on the recipients unlike what we read about in modern occurrences of this nature and are often claimed to be of God (1 John 4:1).
+These visions from Elohim as recorded in the Bible seem to have a very sobering effect on the recipients unlike what we read about in modern occurrences of this nature and are often claimed to be of Elohim (1 John 4:1).

 The interpretation of Daniel’s dream is given in Daniel 7:16-28.
 In Daniel Chapters 2 and 7, the interpretations of the dreams are given along with the dream or vision giving us an example of how the Bible interprets itself.
-In these two chapters, God makes it relatively easy for us by giving the interpretation with the dream or vision.
-We can see the principles we discussed in chapter 1.
+In these two chapters, Elohim makes it relatively easy for us by giving the interpretation with the dream or vision.
+We can see the principles we discussed in chapter 1 of this book.
 It is not quite that easy with the other visions or dreams Daniel and John received; they require careful searching and thought and most of all prayer to find what is the Bible’s interpretation.
-We do not want to put our own spin on it; we must let the Bible interpret itself as we ask for God’s Spirit to guide us in our studies (John 16:13).
+We do not want to put our own spin on it; we must let the Bible interpret itself as we ask for Elohim’s Spirit to guide us in our studies (John 16:13).

 In Daniel 7:3-7, four beasts are described.
 What did these four beasts represent?
 In Daniel 7:17, Daniel was told, “These great beasts which are four, are four kings, which shall arise out of the earth.”
 Further in Daniel 7:23, Daniel was told, “Thus he said, the fourth beast shall be the fourth kingdom upon the earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shalt tread it down, and break it in pieces.”